Culture of Chennai: Music, dance and drama

-The city is known for its classical music shows.
-Every December, Chennai holds a five-week-long Music Season, which has been described as one of the world's largest cultural events.
-The Music Season encompasses performances (kacheries) of traditional Carnatic music by hundreds of artists in and around the city.
-This happens during the Tamil month of Mārgaḻi and this period is a festive and joyous time in Chennai.
-The mercury lies in the low twenties and the music rendered by the great musicians is soul-stirring and sensational.
-Carnatic music makes the December season a must-experience for visitors to Chennai.
+The city is known for its classical music.
+Every December, Chennai holds a five-week Music Season, during the Tamil month of Mārgaḻi, featuring performances (kacheries) of Carnatic music by hundreds of artists in and around the city.

 Chennai is also known for the classical Indian dance, the Bharatanatyam, which is also the official dance of Tamil Nadu.
 An important cultural centre for Bharatanatyam is Kalakshetra (Sanskrit for "place of the arts"), located on the beach in the south of the city.

-Though Chennai is the epicenter for Carnatic music and Bharatanatyam, the participation in terms of audience and performers for both of these is from a very small minority of people belonging to the upper caste and upper class, excluding the majority of the city's people.
-Musical forms like Gaana, which originated in slums of Chennai, and other art forms were given a large platform through the annual music festival, Margazhiyil Makkal Isai (people's music in Margazhi month), started by film director Pa.
-Ranjith's Neelam Panpaattu Maiyam in 2020.
-The festival showcases hundreds of musicians and dance artists, predominantly from the marginalised classes and castes performing various forms of music like oppari, parai, thappaattam, gaana, naattuppuram, themmangu which are traditionally the music of the Tamil masses, and other forms like Rapping and Hip hop music which have been adapted and imbibed into Chennai's culture.
+Although Chennai is the epicentre for Carnatic music and Bharatanatyam, the audience and performers primarily belong to the upper class, excluding most of the city's population.
+The film director Pa.
+Ranjith's Neelam Panpaattu Maiyam started an annual music festival, Margazhiyil Makkal Isai ("people's music in Margazhi"), in 2020 to showcase musicians and dance artists predominantly from marginalised communities.
+Music such as oppari, parai, thappaattam, gaana, naattuppuram, and themmangu is performed.

-In 2007, much before Margazhiyil Makkalisai, Chennai Sangamam, a Tamil cultural festival was started with similar goals of secularising and democratising public spaces and traditional artforms.
-Usually held around Pongal festival, in January, the event showcases artforms like Thappattam, Karakattam, Devarattam, Kaniyan Koothu, Kavadi Aattam, Thodar Nadanam, Amba Paatu, Villupaatu, Sakkaikuchiyattam.
+In 2007, much before Margazhiyil Makkalisai, Chennai Sangamam, a Tamil cultural festival, was started with similar goals of democratising traditional artforms.
+Usually held around the Pongal festival, in January, the event showcases artforms like Thappattam, Karakattam, Devarattam, Kaniyan Koothu, Kavadi Aattam, Thodar Nadanam, Amba Paatu, Villupaatu, and Sakkaikuchiyattam.
 It was discontinued for ten years, from 2012, during the AIADMK regime, and restarted in 2021.
 In addition to Tamil-Dravidian art forms, the 2024 edition featured artistes from Odisha, West Bengal and Punjab showcasing their traditional and tribal music and dance too.